VincentWei/build-minigui-5.0/README.md

    + Tune the speed meter.
    + Enhance `ScrollViewPiece` and `HScrollViewPiece`.
 - mg-tests:
+   + Add a new test program for various image files in `images/` directory.
    + Add new test programs for MiniGUI 5.0.0 in `5.0/` directory.
    + Add new test programs for compositing schema in `compositor/` directory.
 - gvfb: